HildoBijl/stepwise/packages/input-exercises/README.md

 - `MonoExerciseSpec` and `MonoExercise` for single-stage exercises.
 - `StepExerciseSpec` and `StepExercise` for guided exercises.
 - `InputExerciseParameters`, `InputExerciseInput`, and `InputExerciseSolution` for exercise-specific data.
-- `CheckInputData` for the object supplied to `checkInput`, including the active equality adapters.
+- `CheckInputData` for the object supplied to `checkInput`, including the exercise-bound `areValuesEqual` operation.
-- `ValueTypes` for the optional domain capabilities attached to an exercise.
+- `ValueTypes` for optional domain capabilities on an exercise specification, and `ValueOperations` for the operations exposed by a built exercise.
 - `SolutionDefinition` and `DynamicSolutionDefinition` for solution declarations.
 - `StepExerciseSteps`, `StepExerciseState`, and `StepExerciseMetadata` for step structures.
 - `InputExerciseAction` and `InputExerciseRawInput` for stored learner actions.